stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * An experiment strategy label `strategy(m)` that identifies:

-  * a probe state class (for example coherent, GHZ like, spin squeezed),
+  * a probe state class, for example coherent, GHZ like, spin squeezed,
-  * a measurement class (for example photon counting, homodyne, collective spin readout),
+  * a measurement class, for example photon counting, homodyne, collective spin readout,
   * a data processing rule.

 We do not specify how any of these components are constructed or implemented.
 We only assume that for each physically meaningful scenario in the intended scope, there exists at least one `m` in `M_35` that encodes it.